richardeigenmann/SayTheTime/Readme.md

 It is almost quarter to eleven
 ```

-## Use it with cowsay
+### Use it with cowsay

-On Linux you can install the program cowsay and use that to let the cow say the time:
+On Linux you can install the program cowsay which puts the text you supply into
+a comic style text buble.
+Here's how to let the cow say the time:

 ```ignorelang
 user@computer:~> /richi/Src/SayTheTime/build/image/bin/SayTheTime 13:15 | cowsay